Quantum transient heat transport in the hyper-parametric oscillator: Transient heat transport: nonlinear system

 \section{Transient heat transport: nonlinear system}

-In this Section, we numerically evaluate the heat transport in nonlinear interactions, SFWM, and XPM.
+In this section, we numerically evaluate the heat transport in nonlinear interactions, TPH, and XPM.
 We elucidate the main differences between these interactions due to the existence of {\emph {negative excitation}} mode, as we have observed in Sec.~\ref{sec:quantum nonlinear}.
-This helps us understand the numerical results better and provide a qualitative analytic understanding of the main mechanisms responsible for cooling the system~\cite{Das19}.
+The analytical insight obtained using the isolated nonlinear Hamiltonian helps us understand the numerical results better and provides a qualitative analytic understanding of the main mechanisms responsible for cooling the system~\cite{Das19}.

-Inspired by the linear system we choose our system-bath interaction identical to the Eq.~\eqref{eq:Hamiltonian2}.
+Inspired by the linear system, we choose our system-bath interaction identical to the Eq.~\eqref{eq:Hamiltonian2}.
 To derive the Lindblad equation, we use the spectral decomposition of the system part of interaction Hamiltonian $H_{\text{SB}}$.
 The operators $c, c^{\dagger}$ are thus